Health Surveillance for Compressed Air

 This section is included for completeness and will not be relevant to University activities.

-Those undertaking diving activities should refer separately to the Diving at Work Regulations 1997 Diving; Offshore oil and gas.
+Those undertaking diving activities should refer separately to the Diving at Work Regulations 1997

-Occupational Health Action:
+Occupational Health action

 (Following receipt of an appropriate registration form)

-UOHS do not routinely undertake work as an Appointed Doctor for work in compressed air nor undertake medical fitness to dive assessments.
+UOHS do not routinely undertake work as an appointed doctor for work in compressed air nor undertake medical fitness to dive assessments.
 However, if required to do so they would procure the required services.

-Further Information:
+Further information

-Please refer to your supervisor, departmental or divisional / area safety officer if you need further assistance in interpreting this information and how it relates to the work, and the risk assessment that is being undertaken.
+Please refer to your supervisor, departmental or divisional/area safety officer if you need further assistance in interpreting this information and how it relates to the work, and the risk assessment that is being undertaken.